stefan-jansen/machine-learning-for-trading/16_word_embeddings/README.md

 - The distributed bag of words (DBOW) model corresponds to the Word2Vec CBOW model.
 The document vectors result from training a network on the synthetic task of predicting a target word based on both the context word vectors and the document's doc vector.
 - The distributed memory (DM) model corresponds to the word2wec skipgram architecture.
 The doc vectors result from training a neural net to predict a target word using the full document’s doc vector.

-The notebook [yelp_sentiment](doc2vec/yelp_sentiment.ipynb) applied doc2vec to a random sample of 1mn Yelp reviews with their associated star ratings.
+The notebook [doc2vec_yelp_sentiment](08_doc2vec_yelp_sentiment.ipynb) applies doc2vec to a random sample of 1mn Yelp reviews with their associated star ratings.

 ## New Frontiers: Attention, Transformers, and Pretraining